Skip to content

 To wrap up, let’s talk about a few best practices for unit testing in any language, and specifically for Python:

-• Test the smallest units you can.
 It’s easy to try to do too much in each of your tests.
 This makes the tests more complicated and difficult to read or reason about, so try to make sure that each test tests only one thing.

-• Automate running your tests.
 One of the big benefits of unit testing is running those tests on every commit.
 That ensures that the commit’s changes didn’t upset any applecarts within your existing code.
-At Tricentis, we know a lot about test automation, and we can help you figure out how to automate your tests.
+Within mature software teams, failing even a single test fails automated software builds.

 Don’t be intimidated by unit testing

 Like we talked about at the start, many developers feel intimidated by unit tests.
 They’re afraid of doing them the “wrong way.”
 But as we’ve noted, the worst way to write unit tests is not to write them at all.
 Each unit test you write adds value to your code base.
-Each unit test helps document your code and ensure that future changes don’t break your existing logic.

 You don’t need to make sure that every single test is perfect.
 And if you’re just getting started, it might take you a little while to get comfortable.
 But just like the rest of your code, you can refactor tests to make them better in the future, too.

 The best day to get started writing unit tests is today.
+And if you’re ready to go beyond the basics, explore Tricentis solutions and supercharge your Python unit testing today.

 This post was written by Eric Boersma.
 Eric is a software developer and development manager who’s done everything from IT security in pharmaceuticals to writing intelligence software for the US government to building international development teams for non-profits.
 He loves to talk about the things he’s learned along the way, and he enjoys listening to and learning from others as well.